vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/4_HIS_IMPORTANCE_AND_INFLUENCE.md

 151

 (V.) SOBHĀKARAGUPTA.
 He commented upon Abhinava's famous Bhairava Stotra, giving it a Vaisnavaite interpretation.
 The manner in which he splits the words and the uncommon meaning that he attributes to them make it clear that the interpreta tion is forced and was not intended by the writer of the original.
 A copy of the MS. of this commentary is in the possession of the present writer.
 The commentator interprets the last verse in such a way as to make it indicate the date of his commentary.
-According to this interpretation, it was written on the day of Sivarātri i. e. the 13th day of the brighter half of the lunar month of Phālguna, in the fifty-third year of Kalit.
+According to this interpretation, it was written on the day of śivarātri i. e. the 13th day of the brighter half of the lunar month of Phālguna, in the fifty-third year of Kalit.
 He has not stated the century: it is, therefore, not possible to fix his time.
 He does not appear to be a very old writer,

 (VI.)
 BHASKARA KANTHA.
 He is the little known writer of the only available commentary on Abhinava's Pratyabhijñā Vimarsinī, called Bhāskari.
 It is a very learned commentary and gives the traditional interpretation of Abhinava's text.
 Although it presupposes sufficient previous study of the Saiva literature of Kashmir on the part of the reader in order that he may be able to understand it and needs elaboration, yet, in view of the fact that the tradition about the pratyabhijñā literature is well-nigh dead, a proper under standing of Abhinava's Vimarsini is extremely difficult without its help.
 This difficulty the writer of these pages himself felt for a very long time when he had to struggle with the text before the discovery of the commentary.
 Many points would have remained doubtful and many more would have been misunderstood but for the help that could